In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Discussion

-Other mathematical optimization techniques, such as Ti\-kho\-nov (TLS)~\cite{dmochowski2017optimal, dmochowski2011optimized}, may offer promising alternatives alongside the L1L1 method for further refining the {\em a priori} uncertainty modeling adopted in this study.
+Compared to the reference methods, the L1L1 method is also slightly more demanding in terms of computing time.
+However, the increase is not significant and does not limit its practical use.
+Other mathematical optimization techniques, such as TLS, may offer promising alternatives alongside the L1L1 method for further refining the {\em a priori} uncertainty modeling adopted in this study.
 A logical direction for future research is the development of {\em a posteriori} models, where the current approach could be validated in more advanced experimental or clinical settings.
 This would enable a deeper understanding of the potential hyperparameter realizations in real-world applications.
 Translating these computational findings into clinical practice will require rigorous validation through empirical testing and clinical trials.

-An ongoing work is the inclusion of more patient-specific anatomical and physiological data, e.g., a thalamic segmentation, to ensure more personalized and accurate stimulation strategies.
-Therefore, we explore the use of FE-based discretizations incorporating thalamic subdivisions via boundary-fitted multicompartment FE meshing approach and a complete electrode model, as utilized in this study.
+This manuscript does not address clinical implications; however, for the configuration studied, certain anatomical structures, such as the \textit{lamina medullaris} near the modeled lead trajectory, may require special consideration in clinical practice to avoid stimulation-induced side effects.
+Translating these methodological results to clinical applications will necessitate examining the relationship between the L1L1 method and uncertainties in individual factors such as lead placement, tissue conductivity and anisotropy, and patient-specific anatomical variations including thalamic segmentation.
+To support this, we employ finite element (FE) discretizations incorporating thalamic subdivisions through a boundary-fitted multi-compartment FE mesh together with a Complete Electrode Model (CEM) \cite{pursiainen2017forward}, as in the present study.